Note

 # define output path

-# create world isntance
+# create world instance

 world = World(export_csv_path=csv_path)